Xiao0728/late-interaction-retrieval-survey/README.md

 Late interaction retains independently encoded local representations and performs fine-grained matching at scoring time.
 This survey organizes the field around the components of the retrieval pipeline, connecting model design to representation storage, candidate generation, final scoring, and deployment.

-The complete bibliography contains **120 literature and resource records** from the August 2026 survey snapshot.
+The complete bibliography contains **literature and resource records** from the **August 2026** survey snapshot.
 The reading lists select papers by their substantive contribution to each chapter.
 Backbone reuse, baseline comparisons, and passing citations do not create additional placements.
 See [coverage and provenance](docs/coverage.md).

 ## Start Here